ngoslee/Cybar-ESP32/README.md

 Turn on lightbar
 Set brightness to 42%
-Within two seconds, set brightness to 69% WITHOUT PASSING THROUGH THE 50-59% RANGE So get 42%, then tap near 69 and swipw to it
+Within two seconds, set brightness to 69% WITHOUT PASSING THROUGH THE 50-59% RANGE So get 42%, then tap near 69 and swipe to it

 Modes:
 Flood: scanner